ymyke/cardio/README.md

   - Refine FightLocation and Computerstrategy so the game becomes harder and harder as the rungs increase.
   - Use card generator to this end.
-- Save and load game state.
 - Add stats to game state: number of fights won, locations visited, number and which cards defeated, which cards confronted with, ... -- could have an instance of each "thing" (card, location, etc.) and log the stats with these things (using a special Stats class that gets added to each such thing) -- or maybe just the entire run in some useful format?
 (Would replace log and maybe also the stateslogger) -- Keep in mind that some cards can die during a run but should still keep their stats available.
   How to do that exactly?
   - And history to runs, and all histories need to be saved.
 - Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...
 - Resolve the shield deadlock and general deadlock issue.
 Cf. `_has_computer_won` in